 Maybe you have a friend who is a carer?
 Please share this site with anyone who is going through the same thing.

-I taught in schools for 10 years then moved into technology training, helping adults.
-I am a Public Speaker, Civil Marriage Celebrant and Funeral Celebrant and passionate Change Management practitioner assisting people to navigate the dramatic and stressful changes in their work lives.
+Paul taught in schools for 10 years then moved into technology training, helping adults.
+Paul is a public speaker, Civil Marriage Celebrant and Funeral Celebrant and passionate organisational change manager assisting people to navigate the dramatic and stressful changes in their work lives.